bediger4000/squava/README.md

 Experimentally, considering 2-of-loosing-3 does not make a difference in the program's play.
 I think this is because every winning 4-in-a-row stems from a losing 3-in-a-row created two moves before.

+There are some configurations it should avoid, but doesn't.
+Two adjacent marks flanked by empty cells means that player cannot play either of the empty cells without losing.
+It should probably take this into account.

 Other than tic-tac-toe, where it's feasible to check the entire game tree on every move, this is the first static valuation function I've written